dragonfly-science/dragonfly-website/content/news/2013-02-01-welcome-chris-knox.md

 very easy to show people the wrong result – and when it’s up there in colour it becomes very believable.”

-Christopher also has a long-standing interest in using visualisation for field science.
+Chris also has a long-standing interest in using visualisation for field science.
 One of his goals is to help field scientists make better decisions in the field about what they are sampling, using visualisation and analysis.